-Guides and advice about living and caring for somebody with dementia at the follwing links:
+Further guides and advice about living and caring for somebody with dementia at the following links:

 Podcasts and Videos

 Selected factsheets are available to listen to online at this link.

 A full length film - "Guide to Dementia" is available on YouTube.
 It is aimed at anyone who has recently been told they have dementia such as Alzheimer’s disease, vascular dementia or mixed dementia.
 It will also be useful to close friends and family of someone with dementia, as it contains information for anyone taking on a caring role.